nishantHolla/TaskManager/README.md

 1. PESU academy notes.
 2. Open source software such as pyqt-checkbox-list-widget
-3. Module documentation of argon2 and player
+3. Module documentation of argon2 and plyer